Hygiea family

 The Hygiea or Hygiean family is a grouping of dark, carbonaceous C-type and B-type asteroids in outer asteroid belt, the largest member of which is 10 Hygiea.
-About 1% of all known asteroids in the asteroid belt belong to this family.

 Characteristics

 By far the largest member is 10 Hygiea, a 400 km diameter C-type asteroid that is the fourth largest in the belt.
 The remaining members are much smaller so Hygiea contains about 94–98% of the mass in the family (depending on the exact criteria for inclusion).
 The two next largest members are 333 Badenia, and 538 Friederike, both just over 70 km in diameter.
 After that, the remaining members have diameters of less than 30 km.

 The Hygiea family is thought to have arisen from a catastrophically disruptive impact, after which Hygiea re-accumulated.
 The two 70-kilometer-diameter bodies, which are much larger than, for example, the Vesta family, which contains no members above around 10 km in diameter, are consistent with this scenario.

 The family contains a significant number of objects of the otherwise rare B spectral type (Mothé-Diniz 2001).
 The largest of these is the previously mentioned 538 Friederike.

-There are some indications that this family is relatively quite old (Tanga 1999).